diodonfrost/terraform-aws-lambda-scheduler-stop-start/README.md

 ## Examples

 *   [Autoscaling scheduler](https://github.com/diodonfrost/terraform-aws-lambda-scheduler-stop-start/tree/master/examples/autoscaling-scheduler) - Create lambda functions to suspend autoscaling group with tag `tostop = true` and terminate its ec2 instances on Friday at 23:00 Gmt and start them on Monday at 07:00 GMT
+*   [Documentdb scheduler](https://github.com/diodonfrost/terraform-aws-lambda-scheduler-stop-start/tree/master/examples/documentdb-scheduler) - Create lambda functions to stop documentdb cluster with tag `tostop = true` on Friday at 23:00 Gmt and start them on Monday at 07:00 GMT
 *   [Instance scheduler](https://github.com/diodonfrost/terraform-aws-lambda-scheduler-stop-start/tree/master/examples/instance-scheduler) - Create lambda functions to stop ec2 with tag `tostop = true` on Friday at 23:00 Gmt and start them on Monday at 07:00 GMT
 *   [Rds aurora - mariadb scheduler](https://github.com/diodonfrost/terraform-aws-lambda-scheduler-stop-start/tree/master/examples/rds-scheduler) - Create lambda functions to stop rds mariadb and aurora cluster with tag `tostop = true` on Friday at 23:00 Gmt and start them on Monday at 07:00 GMT
 *   [test fixture](https://github.com/diodonfrost/terraform-aws-lambda-scheduler-stop-start/tree/master/examples/test_fixture) - Deploy environment for testing module